tetsuo/tetsuo/README.md

+# 👋 Hi there!

 I'm Onur Gündüz, a Netherlands-based engineer building backends, UIs, and devtools in Go, TypeScript, C, Rust, and Python.

-Here are some of my open-source projects, grouped by language.
+Here are some of my projects you can explore, grouped by language.

 ## Go